Genie-Culturel/EscapeLifeCommon/README.md

 ### Global

+#### Guidelines

+Unity requires more imports than ASP.NET, remove non required `using` statements only from Unity to make sure you don't break the Unity side.

+#### Environnement specic code

 The classes are defined as partial since some specific logic needs to be added on both the server and the client.
-Makes sure to define the ``Process()`` method of each class in the ``Processors`` folder under the same namespace as the other file.
+Makes sure to define the `Process()` method of each class that implements `MessageBase` in the `Processors` folder under the same namespace as the other file.

-Example for ``ChatProcessors.cs``:
+Example for `ChatProcessors.cs`:

 ```csharp
 namespace EscapeLife.Models.Messages.Chat